untypequicode/Jumping-Hell/README.md

 # Jumping Hell

-In JumpingHell, you are jumping from platforms to platforms.
-If you fall down, you dead and you land to the hell.
-You need to escape quickly and come back to life.When you are into Hell, try to go back to the real world.
+In JumpingHell, jump from platform to platform.
+If you fall, you land in hell.
+You must then escape quickly and come back to life.
+Stay on course and try never to fall, or it's at your own risk...

 ## Contributors